-The fund was set up as Mr Lloyd believes it is not right that businesses who are victim of fly tipping do not have the opportunity to have waste removed in the same way and are liable to pick up the costs.
+The fund was set up as the PCC believes it is not right that businesses who are victim of fly tipping do not have the opportunity to have waste removed in the same way and are liable to pick up the costs.

-In August 2018 the PCC introduced the Fly Tipping on Private Land Fund using income from seizures under the Proceeds of Crime Act (POCA) to clear and dispose of waste left on private land as well as providing advice and help to improve security.
+In August 2018 the PCC introduced the Fly Tipping on Private Land Fund to clear and dispose of waste left on private land as well as providing advice and help to improve security.

 The aim of the fund supports waste clearance but also has a strong area of focus on early intervention and prevention.

 In line with the Prevention First approach, the PCC is keen to support landowners and farmers by offering crime prevention advice in order to look for opportunities to minimise repeat victimisation and match fund target hardening efforts.